pentagonxyz/movemate/README.md

 # Movemate

-Movemate is the [Solmate](https://github.com/transmissions11/solmate) of Move (i.e., smart contract building blocks) built for Aptos and Sui.
-Movemate aims to provide all the standard libraries and modules that Move developers will commonly be using.
-Movemate aims for maximum efficiency, composability, and ease of implementation.
+**A library of module building blocks for Move on Aptos and Sui.**

+Movemate provides an advanced standard library of common modules in the Move ecosystem (working in tandem with the native frameworks), focusing on security, efficiency, composability, and ease of implementation.

 ## Modules